Locals in the pioneer communities of eastern Arizona pronounce the name of their valley with a capital "The."

 The name of the temple, he said, reflects President Kimball's emphasis.

-President Kimball's son, Andrew Kimball, traveled to Central from Utah for the dedication.
-His father, he said, “loved this area.
-He loved the people.”
+President Kimball's son Andrew Kimball and daughter Olive Beth Mack traveled to Central, Ariz., from Utah for the dedication.
+Their father, Brother Kimball said, "loved this area.
+He loved the people."

-Andrew Kimball said his father always wanted the temple in his hometown community to bear one name: “The Gila Valley Temple.”
+Andrew Kimball said President Kimball always wanted the temple in his hometown community to bear one name: "The Gila Valley Temple."

 He emphasized "The."